heptarch/heptarch.github.io/projects.md

 The Institute for Advanced Study has more material security, more on-paper freedom, more soaring ivory tower, than one could poke a tenured chair at.
-But its eminent faculty and bright young postdocs are there postselection (what they did before they arrived) and preselection (what they will do after they leave); not much happens because of the Institute itself.
+But its eminent faculty and promising young postdocs are there by postselection (what they did before they arrived) and preselection (what they will do after they leave); not much happens because of the Institute itself.
 As Feynman memorably put it: "Nothing happens